 As the COVID-19 pandemic creates hardships, confusion, and uncertainty in the Rock River Valley — some simple ways to support our community and Live United.

-It's been a common notion when talking about how the coronavirus has impacted all of our lives: the virus has created a feeling of lack of control.
-That's been the explanation for why many people have felt compelled to head to the grocery store and stock up on food and supplies; doing so creates a much needed sense in people that they are taking control of their own lives.
-But it's become clear that activities like that are not in the interest of the greater good.
-To empty the shelves at the local grocery store out of fear of the uncertainty of what's to come puts others as risk, particularly those who truly need those supplies to survive right now.
+It's been a common idea on one big wasy the coronavirus has impacted our lives: it has created a feeling of a lack of control.
+That's been the explanation for why many people feel compelled to head to the grocery store and stock up on food and supplies; doing so creates a sense of control.
+But activities like that are not in the interest of the greater good.
+To empty the shelves at the local grocery store out of fear and uncertainty puts others as risk, particularly those who need those supplies to survive right now.

 That's where this article comes in.
-We thought it would be useful to compile some ideas that can return that sense of control to your life, but that also help the greater good of our community.
+We thought it would be useful to compile some ideas that can return that sense of control to your life, but that also help the greater good.